 《山高皇帝远》– Unknown – from Zhejiang province

 This is a nicely summarized version of how distributed organizations work.
 There’s headquarters, and then there are all the provinces.
 In each province the local manager is the emperor, knowing they can often do whatever they like and the emperor, far away over the mountains in San Francisco, will never be the wiser.
+Also, the emperor’s word has little weight out in the regions; the local GM is king.

 “Clear water has no fish”